Rosemount, County Westmeath: Music industry

-Rosemount has a recording studio called Grouse Lodge where musicians such as Paddy Casey, Morrissey, Muse, Snow Patrol and the Manic Street Preachers have recorded.
-Rosemount and Grouse Lodge appeared on US entertainment show Access Hollywood in November 2006, featuring an on-site interview with Michael Jackson who was spending some time there recording a new album.
+Rosemount has a recording studio called Grouse Lodge where musicians such as Paddy Casey, Morrissey, Muse, Snow Patrol, Bloc Party, REM, Shirley Bassey, Stereophonics, The Thrills, Westlife and the Manic Street Preachers have recorded.
+Rosemount and Grouse Lodge appeared on the US entertainment show Access Hollywood in November 2006, featuring an on-site interview with Michael Jackson who spent five months there recording a new album.

 Sport

 A book detailing the history of Rosemount G.A.A. and District was published in 1989, "The Black and Amber Story".
 Many individuals from the parish have played for Westmeath, and the club has nine Westmeath Senior Football Championship titles.
-As a rural club, development of young players has traditionally been important and this has resulted in a large number of successes in under-age finals, particularly in the 1970s.
+As a rural club, the development of young players has traditionally been important and this has resulted in a large number of successes in under-age finals, particularly in the 1970s.

 After a 16-year spell out of the senior grade, which they won last in 1989, Rosemount won the Westmeath Intermediate Football Championship in 2016, and returned to the senior competition in 2017.

+The Rose Of Tralee

+In 2022, The Westmeath Rose of Tralee Rachel Duffy was of native of Rosemount, Rachel represented the county in Tralee, Rachel was chosen as the winner, becoming the first Westmeath rose to win, and the first rose since the COVID-19 pandemic.